invictus-integration/docs-ifa/framework/components/transcoV2.md

     				"databaseKeyVaultName": [Name of DB connection string secret in Key Vault], "commandValue": [SQL query to be executed],
-    				"isMandatory": [If true, will throw error when result is null], "defaultValue": [Default value of result],
+    				"isMandatory": [If true, will throw error when result is null], "defaultValue": [Fallback value of result when the command does not return any rows], "parameters": [
-    				"parameters": [
     					{
     						"paramName": [Name of param in query],